 The module aims to cover the key concepts, problems and results in distributed algorithms.
 It will provide an introduction on how to reason about the correctness of distributed algorithms and practical experience of programming them.

 Upon successful completion of this module you will be able to:

 - design, program and evaluate a range of distributed algorithms running natively in virtualised environments

-- To be able to reason about the correctness of distributed algorithms.
+- analyse and reason about the correctness of distributed algorithms

 Module leadersDr Naranker Dulay